jkeohan/rctr-8-2-21/w01d02/nested-compnents.md

 <img src="https://i.imgur.com/NaGIt48.jpg" width=400/>

 - Take a moment to examine the code.
-- See if you can determine where the `H1` is being rendered as well as the 2 cards
+- See if you can determine where the `H1` is being rendered
+- See if you can determine where the 2 cards are being rendered

 :thumbsup: Click on the thumbs up when you're done.